-In 2007, Ion Torrent Inc., based on the work of Toumazou, Hassibi, and others, took this concept further by integrating over one million ISFETs on a CMOS chip (ION 314) [34].
+In 2007, Ion Torrent Inc, based on the work of Toumazou, Hassibi, and others, took this concept further by integrating over one million ISFETs on a CMOS chip (ION 314) [34].
 Each ISFET has its own microwell with its own unique template strand, from a large library of strands covering large parts of the DNA genome to be identified.
-Other chips followed, with many more ISFETs to enable sequencing of longer genomes, for example, ION 316 (6.2 M ISFETs) and ION 318 (11.1 M ISFETs) for 10^8 and 10^9 bases sequenced, respectively.
+Other chips followed, with many more ISFETs to enable sequencing of longer genomes e.g., ION 316 (6.2M ISFETs), ION 318 (11.1M ISFETs), for 108 and 109 bases sequenced, respectively.